 Kirill Dmitriev, CEO of the Russian Direct Investment Fund, said:

 “RDIF is proud to support UNICEF and its partners global efforts to ensure equal and wide access to coronavirus vaccines for all countries.
 Vaccination is the best way to defeat the pandemic, help people feel safe, restore economies and return to normal life.
 Sputnik V is already used in more than 40 countries and this number keeps increasing as we continue deliveries to our partners every day.
 RDIF looks forward to the successful completion of the WHO prequalification process and obtaining EUL to start delivering supplies of Sputnik V through UNICEF to save millions of lives.”

 Sputnik V has a number of key advantages:

-Efficacy of Sputnik V is 97.6% based on the analysis of data on the coronavirus infection rate among those in Russia vaccinated with both components of Sputnik V from December 5, 2020 to March 31, 2021;
+Efficacy of Sputnik V vaccine covid 19 has Gamaleya Center is 97.6% based on the analysis of data on the coronavirus infection rate among those in Russia vaccinated with both components of Sputnik V from December 5, 2020 to March 31, 2021;

-The Sputnik V vaccine is based on a proven and well-studied platform of human adenoviral vectors, which cause the common cold and have been around for thousands of years.
+The Sputnik V registered vaccine COVID Russian Direct Investment Fund is based on a proven and well-studied platform of human adenoviral vectors, which cause the common cold and have been around for thousands of years.